ocaml-flambda/flambda-backend/HACKING.md

 PATH=<FLAMBDA_BACKEND>/_build1/install/default/bin:$PATH <DUNE> build --profile=release --build-dir=_build2 --verbose _build2/default/ocaml/stdlib/.stdlib.objs/native/std_exit.cmx
 ```
 where `<FLAMBDA_BACKEND>` is the path to your clone and `<DUNE>` is the path to the dune provided to `configure`.

+## Bootstrapping the ocaml subtree

+This can be done following the usual upstream procedures,
+working entirely within the `ocaml/` subdirectory.
+Thoroughly clean the tree (e.g. `git clean -dfx`),
+go into `ocaml/`, then run the upstream configure script.
+After that perform the bootstrap (e.g.
+`make world` followed by `make bootstrap`).
+Before recompiling the Flambda backend as normal it would
+be advisable to clean the whole tree again.

 ## Testing the compiler built locally with OPAM